wilsonmar/mac-setup/README.md

 The tagline of this repo is "Automatically install and configure the <strong>most popular programs</strong> to work <strong>offline</strong> as a developer of several stacks on a Mac and in clouds."

-## Why this?
+## Why?

 Most tutorials ask you to <strong>manually type</strong> or copy and paste strings from web pages (often with missing steps), which can take time, and be error-prone.
-And most webinars with demos just brag rather than teach skills.
-I wanted to be more helpful.
+And most webinar demos seem to brag rather than teach skills.
+To be more helpful, this repo <strong>talks with code</strong> by including manual documentation in the "configuration as code" movement for minimizing risk and ensuring consistency.

-This repo cuts through all the b.s. by <strong>talking with code</strong>.
-This gives you a way to install, configure, and start a large set of programs running sample code for several "stacks":
+This repo gives you a way to install, configure, and start a large set of programs running sample code for several "stacks":

    * MEAN (MongoDB, Express, Angular, NodeJs) with the <a target="_blank" href="http://meanjs.org/">MeanJs sample app</a>
    * JAM (Jekyll, APIs, Markup) with a sample Github.io website